statiagov/gesmew/guides/content/developer/core/preferences.md

 {
   "mini":"48x48>",
   "small":"100x100>",
-  "product":"240x240>",
+  "establishment":"240x240>",
   "large":"600x600>"
 }
 ```

 `attachment_default_style`

 A key from the list of styles from `Gesmew::Config[:attachment_styles]` that is the default style for images.
-Defaults to the the `product` style.
+Defaults to the the `establishment` style.

 `auto_capture`